modm-io/modm/PORTING.md

 /* Copyright (c) {{ year }}, {{ your name }}
  * All Rights Reserved.
  *
- * The file is part of the xpcc library and is released under the 3-clause BSD
+ * The file is part of the modm library and is released under the 3-clause BSD
  * license.
 See the file `LICENSE` for the full license governing this code.
  */
-#include <xpcc/architecture/platform.hpp>
+#include <modm/architecture/platform.hpp>

-using namespace xpcc::sam4;
+using namespace modm::sam4;

 using Led = GpioA1;